fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-stripe.md

  - Stripe
 ---

 Connecting your Stripe account to Fiskl Banking transforms your financial management, especially for multi-currency transactions.
-This integration simplifies the traditionally complex process of reconciling Stripe payouts, saving you time and reducing errors.
+This integration simplifies the traditionally complex process of reconciling Stripe pay-outs, saving you time and reducing errors.

 ## How it works